Thoughtworks-Spain/bienvenides/README.md

 Please be patient; it may take over 15 seconds to see any output, and over 30 seconds to complete.

-The `resources/public/js/compiled` directory is created, containing the compiled `app.js` and `manifest.edn` files.
+The `target/resources/public/js/compiled` directory is created, containing the compiled `app.js` and `manifest.edn` files.

+The `target/resources/public/index.html` is created containing the app with the prod entrypoint.